rawanalex20/amazon-clone/README.md

 ## Testing

-Run the following command to initialize the local server in development environment<br>
+Run the following command to initialize the local server<br>
 `rails s`